Name

 Description

-The historical approach to community development is centered on addressing changes and challenges through a deficit mindset.
-This method focuses on identifying what people lack and then addressing identified needs by filling service gaps.
-While this process can help tackle urgent needs in the short term, it is not an effective tool for creating sustainable change, because “you can’t build on broken.”
-Research has shown that community building efforts that take a strength-based approach are far more successful in creating lasting change, as they recognize and build on existing assets within their community rather than focusing on what is missing.
-Appreciative Inquiry can be a powerful tool in this process.
-Appreciative Inquiry is an engagement model that uncovers the strengths and assets within a community and uses them to address challenges or advance progress.
-Appreciative Inquiry allows the community to express its greatest needs and invites community members to help design solutions.
+The historical approach to community development focuses on addressing changes and challenges through a deficit mindset, identifying what people lack and filling service gaps.
+While this can tackle urgent needs short-term, it is not effective for sustainable change.
+Research shows that strength-based community building, which recognizes and builds on existing assets, is more successful.
+Appreciative Inquiry (AI) is a powerful tool in this process, uncovering community strengths and using them to address challenges or advance progress.